giel/nix/README.md

         nixos https://nixos.org/channels/nixos-23.05
         nixos-unstable https://channels.nixos.org/nixos-unstable

-A first `flake.nix` is generated, filled from several examples and only in use on Lenovo T480 for now.
+A first `flake.nix` is generated, and filled from several examples (see links below).
+Now I have it in use for my Lenovo Thinkpads.

 # NixOS / Nix commands